FodayFuard/Project_Excel/README.md

 * Region
 # Building the Dashboard
 ## Data validation
-Enhanced data validation was used to allow users to interact with the dashboard and provide economic and georgraphic insights for all the unique states in the dataset.
+Enhanced data validation was used to allow users to interact with the dashboard and provide economic and geographic insights for all the unique states in the dataset.

 ![](Data_validation.gif)
-## Formulars and functions
+## Formulas and functions
 ### Median Income by State
 ```excel
 MEDIAN(IF(A2=MyTable[state_name],